Coppélia, Delibes – Ballet

 The Dancers of the Lyon Opera Ballet

-Orchestre de l'Opéra de lyon
+Orchestre de l'Opéra national de lyon

 Kent Nagano conductor